FreyMo/ExampleApp/README.md

+*Please note that this repository is currently not under development and therefore contains code that is not in good shape.
+Feel free to [contact me](mailto:moritz.freyburger@gmx.de) for more information.*

 # ExampleApp

 This is an example app that is used to demonstrate features that are being developed for WPF projects.
 It requires the [Common](https://github.com/FreyMo/Common) libraries that are also under constant development.
 Currently, the example app includes the following features: